jslee525/PIC/readme.md

 # Diffusion-based Image-to-Image Translation by Noise Correction via Prompt Interpolation (ECCV 2024 Poster)

-*Sorry for working in progress!
-We should add some details for our code.

 This is the official code of the paper "Diffusion-based Image-to-Image Translation by Noise Correction via Prompt Interpolation" in ECCV 2024.

 ![thumbnail](assets/thumbnail.png)